Stephen Fry: Sexuality

-Fry struggled to keep his homosexuality secret during his teenage years at public school, and by his own account did not engage in sexual activity for 16 years until the mid-1990s.
+Fry struggled to keep his homosexuality secret during his teenage years at public school, and by his own account did not engage in sexual activity for 16 years between 1979 and 1995.
 When asked when he first acknowledged his sexuality, Fry quipped: "I suppose it all began when I came out of the womb.
 I looked back up at my mother and thought to myself, 'That's the last time I'm going up one of those'."
+In his 1997 autobiography titled Moab Is My Washpot, however, Fry attributed the joke to "a friend at university", adding, "I have since shamelessly used this as my own explanation of When I Knew."

 Fry was in a 15-year relationship with Daniel Cohen that ended in 2010.
 Fry was listed number 2 in 2016 and number 12 in 2017 on the Pride Power list.

 On 6 January 2015, British tabloid The Sun reported that Fry would marry his partner, comedian Elliott Spencer.
 Fry wrote on Twitter: "It looks as though a certain cat is out of a certain bag.
 I'm very very happy of course but had hoped for a private wedding.
 Fat chance!"
 Eleven days after the news story, Fry married Spencer on 17 January at Dereham in Norfolk.

-Politics
+Political views

 Fry was an active supporter of the Labour Party for many years and appeared in a party political broadcast on its behalf with Hugh Laurie and Michelle Collins in November 1993.
 He did not vote in the 2005 general election because of the stance of both the Labour and Conservative parties with regard to the Iraq War.
 Despite his praise of the Blair/Brown government's work on social reform, Fry was an outspoken critic of the Labour Party's Third Way concept.
 Fry appeared in campaign literature to support changing the British electoral system from first-past-the-post to alternative vote for electing members of parliament to the House of Commons in the Alternative Vote referendum of 2011.

 On 30 April 2008, Fry signed an open letter, published in The Guardian newspaper by a number of Jewish personalities, stating their opposition to celebrating the 60th anniversary of the founding of the state of Israel.
-Furthermore, he is a signatory member of the British Jews for Justice for Palestinians organisation, which campaigns for Palestinian rights.
+He is a signatory member of the British Jews for Justice for Palestinians (JJP) organisation, which campaigns for Palestinian rights.

 Fry was among over 100 signatories to a statement published by Sense about Science on 4 June 2009, condemning British libel laws and their use to "severely curtail the right to free speech on a matter of public interest".

-In August 2013, Fry published an open letter to David Cameron, the British Prime Minister, and the International Olympic Committee calling for a boycott of the 2014 Winter Olympics in Sochi, due to concerns over the state-sanctioned persecution of LGBT people in Russia under the 2013 anti-"gay propaganda" laws.
+In August 2013, Fry published an open letter to the British Prime Minister David Cameron and the International Olympic Committee calling for a boycott of the 2014 Winter Olympics in Sochi, due to concerns over the state-sanctioned persecution of LGBT people in Russia under the 2013 anti-"gay propaganda" laws.
 Cameron stated on Twitter he believed "we can better challenge prejudice as we attend, rather than boycotting the Winter Olympics".
-Fry said in 2015 that the Daily Mail editor Paul Dacre "has done more to damage the Britain I love than any single person".